cmgriffing/decorators-presentation/src/03-basic-example.md

 <div class="notes">

+Just like lodash, you can import only what you need and avoid bloating your application.

 It is important to note that these libraries still use the stage-0 spec implementation.

 Core Decorators plans on updating once a compiler (Babel or TypeScript) implements the stage-2+ spec.

 </div>